EXPECTATIONS OF STUDENTS

 Admissions Requirements and Process

-- Two professional references.
+Ask an academic instructor or professional/volunteer supervisor to complete the BSW Recommendation Form.
 (If students are transferring coursework from another institution, at least one reference should be from the faculty member from the previous institution.)

 Students will demonstrate:

 - A beginning level understanding of, and a commitment to the values and ethics of the Social Work profession;

 - A beginning level knowledge and understanding of:

 - Strengths perspective

 - Interpersonal relationship skills and knowledge and appropriate application of those skills.

 - An intrapersonal adjustment to the degree that personal issues will not interfere with establishing and maintaining a professional helping relationship.